 5 – You Sacrifice Quality For Cost

 With the help of price monitoring systems, processes can be automated and simplified.
-Product-related data is displayed in a structured way and can be used in own shop systems dynamically or by export and import.
+Product-related data is displayed in a structured way and can be used in its own shop systems dynamically or by export and import.
 But which price monitoring solution is best for your business?
-The number of providers on that market is large and so are the differences in terms of data quality.
+The number of providers in that market is large and so are the differences in terms of data quality.

 Choosing the cheapest provider leads to quick disillusionment.
 The proverb “You get what you pay for!” also applies here.
 Quality has its price.
 Many work steps and processes are necessary to maintain data quality – and this is naturally reflected in pricing.
 Don’t make your choice based on the cheapest rate!